Get the Right Number: Image Processing for Object Counting

-The first thing we need to do is to separate foreground and background.
+The first thing we need to do is to separate the foreground and background.
 The easiest way would be to use color segmentation, however then we need to resolve the problem of uneven illumination.
-To avoid it, it is better to apply adaptive thresholding with Otsu segmentation algorithm for simple cases, using RGB channel.
-As a result, we get a binary image (where every pixel equals 1 to refer an object, and 0 otherwise).
-This binary image will have a lot of artificial objects with a little square (about 1-10 pixels) that is why we have to remove them using median filtering or methods of the mathematic morphology.
+To avoid it, it is better to apply adaptive thresholding with the Otsu segmentation algorithm for simple cases, using the RGB channel.
+As a result, we get a binary image (where every pixel equals 1 to refer to an object, and 0 otherwise).
+This binary image will have a lot of artificial objects with a little square (about 1-10 pixels) which is why we have to remove them using median filtering or methods of the mathematic morphology.
 In our case, for counting objects on the production line, the morphological opening operation will be a better choice.

 Now that we have cleared the binary image that corresponds to the given frame, we move to the issue of counting the objects themselves.
 If we were to have one video frame, we could use a wave algorithm to count the products.
 However, we need to count them during a certain time; hence every object will be present at several sequent frames.
-Therefore, we have to count every object that crosses a certain imaginary line which is perpendicular to the moving direction.
+Therefore, we have to count every object that crosses a certain imaginary line that is perpendicular to the moving direction.

 The main challenge for the traditional approach is to identify every object and track it to determine whether it has crossed given a line or not.
-In other words, instead of counting the objects we need to track the object trajectories.
+In other words, instead of counting the objects, we need to track the object trajectories.
 And to do that you can apply one of the standard tracking techniques, Kalman filter etc., though it will require large computational resources and results are not that accurate.
 For example, the change in illumination causes errors in tracking or object recapturing.
 Those are clear disadvantages of the standard approach.

 Sometimes they suggest using rectangular areas of interest instead of lines.
 The rectangle height is bigger than the object height, allowing us to count objects that are inside of the area completely.
-Still, this method works for counting similar objects that lay in the single row only.
+Still, this method works for counting similar objects that lay in a single row only.
 Therefore, we have to look for another way to count the objects on the production line.

 II.
 Our approach to image processing for object counting

-Let’s consider the video as a sequence of frames which are arranged in a stack of paper sheets.
+Let’s consider the video as a sequence of frames that are arranged in a stack of paper sheets.
 As it was mentioned before, we have to count every object that crosses the given line.
 Therefore, only pixels that are on this line for each frame should be taken into account.
 That is, we need to consider the frames cross-sectioning along the line.
 This method is known as a slit-scan camera algorithm and is widely used in the sport for registering a winner crossing the finish line, as well as for artistic purposes.

 How does it work?